-The holders of these options do not have the right, by virtue of the option, to participate in any share issue of the Company or of any other body corporate or registered scheme.
+The holders of these options and performance rights do not have the right, by virtue of the option or performance rights, to participate in any share issue of the Company or of any other body corporate or registered scheme.

-Refer to the Remuneration Report and Notes 12 & 13 to the financial statements for further details of the options outstanding.
+Refer to the Remuneration Report and Notes 13 & 14 to the financial statements for further details of the options and rights outstanding.